tcgray/shell/README.md

 To list the most recent child processes, type in "listchildprocs."
 The most recent 20 child processes (commands) will be displayed.

+I used execlp() instead of execvp() to better understand how the exec() family of functions works in C - the syntax would be much simpler using execvp()

 Written in C